 We follow the National Curriculum and have made some enhancements such as joining in with Safer Internet Day annually, inviting Digital PCSO’s from Merseyside police to educate our children on e-safety, as well as opportunities to develop Computing during woodland learning sessions.
 All pupils study Computing including those who have SEN and/or disabilities and those who are disadvantaged.
-The pupils gain knowledge about the four main strands of Computing; computing systems and networks, creating media, data and information and programming, every year.
+The pupils gain knowledge about the four main strands of Computing; computing systems and networks, creating media, data and information, and programming, every year.
 We have built our own scheme of work which builds in complexity so that pupils can build their skills and knowledge.
 Knowledge and skills are constantly revisited and refreshed to ensure that they become embedded.
-To aid understanding subject specific vocabulary is taught explicitly within every lesson.
-We have created end points for each topic and milestones for the end of each year to show what pupils should know and can do.
-As the children move to the next year group, the next teacher then knows where to start.
+To aid understanding subject-specific vocabulary is taught explicitly within every lesson.
+We have created endpoints for each topic and milestones for the end of each year to show what pupils should know and can do.
+As the children move to the next year's group, the next teacher then knows where to start.